Rikashiii/Advanced-Analytics/#Assignments.md

 	athletes have a similar average pace.

 1. Fir StudentsPerformance.csv, using ANOVA find if there is a significant difference in Maths marks depending on the level of parental education.

+---

+1. Predict weight using height in weigh-height.csv dataset